gbmhunter/MUnitTest/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v1.2.1.0  2014-09-04 Got rid of unneccessary MStringCpp dependency in Makefile. v1.2.0.0  2014-09-04 Added CHECK_EQUAL() macro and added tests to 'test/BasicTests.cpp', closes #3.
-v1.1.0.0  2014-09-04 Added CHECK() macro and added it to 'test/BasicTests.cpp', closes #2.
+v1.3.0.0  2014-09-05 Fixed bug where unit test engine reports the incorrect first test name for the second test when there are two tests, closes #6.
+At completion of unit tests, the number the passed and failed is printed to user, closes #5.
+Added basic example to README, closes #7. v1.2.1.0  2014-09-04 Got rid of unneccessary MStringCpp dependency in Makefile. v1.2.0.0  2014-09-04 Added CHECK_EQUAL() macro and added tests to 'test/BasicTests.cpp', closes #3. v1.1.0.0  2014-09-04 Added CHECK() macro and added it to 'test/BasicTests.cpp', closes #2.